STEVEN E. BOCHNER

 In 2005, Steve was appointed as a member of the Securities and Exchange Commission's Advisory Committee on Smaller Public Companies.
 This select committee was charged with evaluating the current securities regulatory system relating to governance, disclosure, financial reporting, internal controls, and capital formation for smaller public companies, including the impact of the Sarbanes-Oxley Act.
 The SEC Advisory Committee's final report was delivered to the SEC on April 23, 2006.
 Steve served as chairman of the Governance and Disclosure Subcommittee of the SEC Advisory Committee.
 Many of the Advisory Committee's recommendations have since been adopted as proposed and final rule changes by the SEC.

 From 2002 to 2009, Steve was a lecturer on corporate and securities law at the UC Berkeley School of Law, where he designed and taught the "Venture Capital and IPO Law" course.
-He also has been a lecturer at Stanford Law School, as well as a guest instructor on venture capital and business law issues at the Stanford Graduate School of Business and UC Berkeley's Haas School of Business.EDUCATION:
+He also has been a guest lecturer at Stanford Law School, the Stanford Graduate School of Business, and UC Berkeley's Haas School of Business.EDUCATION: